 6. Thankful Moment Activity

 This might already be part of your family tradition, but before you eat, go around the table and have everyone say one or two things they are thankful for.
+If you forget about this before Thanksgiving dinner, you can always take a moment before dessert with that pumpkin pie.

 There is more and more research about how gratitude can greatly benefit our psyche.
 “Expressing thanks may be one of the simplest ways to feel better.”
 Take a look at the article In Praise of Gratitude from the Harvard Medical School about how expressing thanks can help people have a more optimistic view of life.